-The EETP ASP was approved in 2010 and amended in 2014 to better reflect market opportunities.
+The EETP ASP was approved in 2010 and amended in 2014 and 2018 to better reflect market opportunities.

-The amendments recognized the EETP as part of Alberta's Industrial Heartland, acknowledged natural gas as a logical feedstock within the EETP, and increased flexibility for investors.
+The amendments recognized the EETP as part of Alberta's Industrial Heartland, acknowledged natural gas as a logical feedstock within the EETP, changed the arterial road network to more closely follow the grid pattern of section boundaries and existing road right-of-ways, and increased flexibility for investors.

 The ASP continue to respect the original principles and directions of ASP by focusing eco-industrial development, environmental protection, compatible land use and effective transportation.

 The zoning bylaw was amended in 2014 to add additional industrial uses within the EETP and removed the height and footprint size restrictions in order to accommodate a select number of petrochemical anchor tenants.